There are many benefits to using YPAR in schools. Read about the benefits below!

 YPAR creates a positive and inclusive school culture where student voice is valued and celebrated.
 By addressing relevant issues within the school and community, YPAR fosters a sense of ownership and connection, enhancing school pride and engagement.
 Furthermore, YPAR projects can lead to tangible improvements, such as policy changes or the implementation of new programs, positively impacting the overall school environment and student well-being.

-YPAR promotes collaboration and partnerships between schools and community organizations, fostering stronger ties and collective efforts to address shared challenges.
+YPAR can promote collaboration and partnerships between schools and community organizations, fostering stronger ties and collective efforts to address shared challenges.
 Ultimately, YPAR benefits the community by nurturing a generation of young leaders who are passionate, informed, and equipped to contribute positively to the well-being and development of their communities.

 Research Findings on the Benefits of YPAR